Assisting a family member or friend with an NDIS application? Consider writing a support letter to aid the assessment process.

 Informal supports: Mention any other informal supports the applicant has in their life, such as family members, friends, carers, or services.
 This can help provide a comprehensive picture of the applicant's support network.

-Impact of disability: Describe how the applicant's health condition or disability impacts their day-to-day life.
-This may include:
+Functional impact of disability: This is the most important section.
+Describe how the applicant's health condition or disability impacts their day-to-day life.
+Use deficit-based language and provide clear examples.
+Structure your letter around the six NDIS functional domains:

 - Mobility: Describe any difficulties the applicant has with movement, getting around, or accessing different environments.